Composite-Operator Scaling on Triadic Hypergraphs: Formation Transitions in Multi-Agent Architectures with Three-Body Coupling: Introduction

+We derive the $k=3$ case in full.
+Higher-order interactions on hypergraphs and simplicial complexes have attracted sustained attention in statistical physics, from $p$-spin models~\cite{derrida1981}, the retrieval dynamics of modern Hopfield networks~\cite{ramsauer2021} and higher-order associative memories~\cite{krotov2016}, to recent work on simplicial synchronization and percolation~\cite{millan2020,bianconi2021}.
+The triadic case ($k=3$) is the simplest instance that exhibits the vanishing-susceptibility regime, and arises naturally in any system whose elementary interaction units are three-body.
+Our analysis takes as its reference model the COGENT$^{\textbf{3}}$ system~\cite{salazar2026}, a stochastic dynamical framework on triadic hypergraphs that builds on~\cite{cirigliano2024}.
+Its formation field $\phi_i \in \mathbb{R}$ evolves under a Ginzburg--Landau potential with cubic three-body coupling $g_\tau\phi_i\phi_j\phi_k$, while a discrete opinion variable $s_i \in \{-1,+1\}$ undergoes Kawasaki exchange with both pairwise alignment and an irreducible three-body energy $-\lambda_\tau\prod_{a\in\tau}s_a$.
+Three structurally conserved quantities (formation norm, total opinion, and integrated memory) constrain the dynamics.

+COGENT$^{\textbf{3}}$ provides a representative macroscopic model of the broader class of systems dominated by higher-order interactions.
+In Sec.~\ref{sec:reduction} we show that near the formation critical point, the cubic coupling $g_\tau$ is subleading in the reduced temperature and the critical behavior is controlled at leading order by a pairwise Ising baseline with renormalized coupling $\Jeff$.

-We derive the $k\!=\!3$ case in full, motivated by the COGENT$^{\textbf{3}}$ framework~\cite{salazar2026} in which artificial cognition is formalized via continuous dynamical triadic hypergraphs, building on the work by~\cite{cirigliano2024}.
-In Sec.~\ref{sec:reduction} we show that the formation transition of COGENT$^{\textbf{3}}$ reduces, undercontrolled universality and mean-field arguments, to the Boolean triadic Ising model analyzed here.
-Our goals for this paper are simple: (i)~solve the triad partition function exactly on $\{-1,+1\}^3$; (ii)~derive the thermodynamic-limit transition by mean-field theory; (iii)~determine the critical scaling of the formation order parameter $\Pform\equiv\langle\phi_i\phi_j\phi_k\rangle$; and (iv)~compute the Mori--Zwanzig memory correction to the dynamical critical exponent.
+The goals set for this paper are quite simple: (i)~solve the triad partition function exactly on $\{-1,+1\}^3$; (ii)~derive the thermodynamic-limit transition by mean-field theory; (iii)~determine the critical scaling of the formation order parameter $\Pform\equiv\langle\phi_i\phi_j\phi_k\rangle$; (iv)~compute the Mori--Zwanzig memory correction to the dynamical critical exponent; (v)~determine the phase diagram when the three-body coupling is restored, identifying the first-order transition line and its critical point; and (vi)~establish the composite-operator exponent relations beyond mean field in arbitrary dimension.